hasura/graphql-engine/manual/microservices/hasura-microservices.rst

 Hasura microservices
 ====================

 Hasura microservices are the default Hasura specific microservices that run on your cluster.
-These include the backend APIs provided by Hasura and other components of the Hasura platform.
+These include the backend APIs provided by Hasura, a Postgres database and other components of the Hasura platform.

 Hasura microservices run in the **hasura namespace** on a cluster.
 Most ``hasura microservice *`` commands will take the ``-n hasura`` flag while dealing with a service in the hasura namespace.